 7 tips for talking with your child

-1. Speak with your child in an unhurried way, pausing frequently.
-Wait a few seconds after your child finishes speaking before you begin to speak.
-Your own slow, relaxed speech will be far more effective than any criticism or advice such as “slow down” or “try it again slowly.
+1. Reduce the pace.
+Speak with your child in an unhurried way, pausing frequently.
+Wait a few seconds after your child finishes before you begin to speak.
+Your own easy relaxed speech will be far more effective than any advice such as “slow down” or “try it again slowly.
 For some children, it is also helpful to introduce a more relaxed pace of life for awhile.

-5. Help all members of the family learn to take turns talking and listening.
-Children, especially those who stutter, find it much easier to talk when there are few interruptions.
+4. Turn taking.
+Help all members of the family take turns talking and listening.
+Children find it much easier to talk when there are fewer interruptions.